 New York State

-The New York State Legislature included a number of sexual harassment-related initiatives in the State’s 2018-2019 budget,1 which Governor Cuomo is expected to sign.
-The Governor issued a press release highlighting the new measures as “the strongest and most comprehensive anti-sexual harassment protections in the nation.”
+The New York State Legislature included a number of sexual harassment-related initiatives in the State’s 2018-2019 budget.1 The Governor issued a press release highlighting the new measures as “the strongest and most comprehensive anti-sexual harassment protections in the nation.”
 The key provisions are described below.

 - Mandatory Sexual Harassment Training and Policy

 Many New York employers already train managers regarding sexual harassment and non-discrimination.
 Fewer train all employees, and fewer still do so annually.
 However, the new budget measures amend State Labor Law to require that all New York employers, regardless of their size, provide sexual harassment training annually to all employees and provide employees with a written non-harassment policy.2 The State Department of Labor is charged with developing a model non-harassment policy as well as a model training program, in consultation with the State Division of Human Rights, though there is no stated timetable for the publication of these model documents.
 Employers may either adopt the state’s forthcoming model policy, once available, or, if necessary, revise their own policies to meet the specified threshold requirements.
 Notably, employers must also develop and publish “a standard complaint form” that employees can use to make sexual harassment claims as well as inform employees in writing of “all available forums for adjudicating sexual harassment complaints administratively and judicially.”
 In addition, the legislation also requires that non-harassment training be interactive.
 It is not clear yet what is meant by “interactive,” or how employers with large workforces will be expected to comply with the interactive requirement.

 This section will take effect on October 9, 2018.